Creta5164/RMMV-MZ-DirectorView/README.md

 # Specification

+- RPG Maker MV Only
+  Since Causality (因果律) was based on the RPG Maker MV, so DirectorView is works with MV environment.

 - Lookahead view support
   When the player starts moving, the camera moves ahead.
   Player can change this option to turn on and off.